 By Kathy Hedberg of the Tribune

-GRANGEVILLE – The Idaho County Commissioners Tuesday passed a resolution supporting the transportation of oversized loads along U.S. Highway 12.
+NEZPERCE – The Lewis County commissioners echoed their counterparts in Idaho County Monday in expressing support for the transportation of oversized loads along U.S. Highway 12.